codeoverflow-org/nodecg-io-docs/docs/samples/websocket-server.md

 ## Using the WebSocket Server sample bundle

-The WebSocket-server sample bundle in `samples/websocket-server` shows how to setup a simple WebSocket server that will relay all incoming messages to all connected clients.
+The WebSocket-server sample bundle in `samples/websocket-server` shows how to set up a simple WebSocket server that will relay all incoming messages to all connected clients.

 ### Prerequisites